Unit Testing in Swift

 Assertions are the core of unit testing in Swift.
 They validate that certain conditions are met during test execution.
 If an assertion fails, the test method will stop executing, and the failure will be reported.
 This helps in quickly identifying issues with the code.

-You can run your tests directly in Xcode by using the product > Test menu option or by pressing Command + U. Xcode provides a test navigator where you can see all your tests and their status, whether they passed or failed.
+You can run your tests directly in Xcode by using this product > Test menu option or by pressing Command + U. Xcode provides a test navigator where you can see all your tests and their status, whether they passed or failed.

-Writing unit tests might seem like extra work, but it’s an investment that pays off in the long run.
+Writing unit tests might seem like extra work, but it is an investment that pays off in the long run.
 It ensures that your codebase remains healthy and easy to maintain.
 In the next section, we’ll look at some best practices for unit testing in Swift to help you make the most out of your tests.

 Best Practices for Unit Testing in Swift